 Navigation

-In abap2UI5, each application is a single ABAP class.
-While you can put all logic into one class, it's better practice to keep classes manageable in size.
-By splitting functionality into multiple classes that interact with each other, you can build reusable applications and popups that work across different contexts.
+In abap2UI5, each app is a single ABAP class.
+You can pack all logic into one class, but keeping classes at a reasonable size is better practice.
+Splitting functionality into multiple interacting classes lets you build reusable apps and popups that work in different contexts.

 Cross App Navigation